 By the time most people arrive at a surgeon’s office, they’ve usually been under the care of a gastroenterologist (a physician who treats diseases of the GI tract) for some time.
 That often means taking several medications and trying different combinations of medicines to control symptoms.
 When those options are exhausted and symptoms are out of control, surgery is often the next step.

-“When I discuss removing a person’s colon, I explain that the colon’s only function is to absorb water and that it’s possible to live without it,” says Dr. Lorenzo.
+“When I discuss removing a person’s colon, I explain that the colon’s only function is to absorb water and that it’s possible to live without it,” says Dr. Stanley.
 “The time to make the choice for surgery is before the symptoms increase to a degree where the procedure is an emergency and not a planned decision.”

 Have questions about the J-Pouch?
 We welcome the opportunity to talk to you.
 If now is the right time for you to talk to a surgeon about J-pouch, please call (423) 267-0466 and we can refer you to a colorectal surgeon.